PanoPepino/mtheoretical/_sources/index.rst.txt

 This webpage contains the documentation for beanim (beamer + manim), a (personal) library based in `Manim <https://docs.manim.community/en/stable/>`_ and `Manim-Slides <https://manim-slides.eertmans.be/latest/>`_, with the main focus of providing a straightforward way to craft presentations.
 Close to the totality of the contents of this library contains objects, its animations and equations related to `String Cosmology Presentations <https://panopepino.github.io/web_page/main_page/slides.html>`_.
 But the underlying idea is to offer a collection of elements to easily craft new slides with all previous creations gathered in the same libraries.

 These are divided into several sub-packages as:
-   - **text_and_organisation**, which contains things like titles, bulleted lists and references.
+   - **text_and_organisation**, which contains things like titles, bulleted lists, equations and references.
-   - **equations**, where you can find, I do not know, perhaps some fancy chocolate(?)
-   - **tables_and_plots**, containing any plots and tables required.
+   - **tables_and_plots**, containing plots and tables related to string cosmology research.
    - **objects**, which mainly contains 2D mobjects to be animated and discussed in the slides.

-The main idea is to generalise the sub-packages for **refs** and **equations**, so any .bib and .tex file can be feed to some lines of code to spit out dictionaries to directly use in the slides.
+   - **templates**, which includes a method to include different slide templates depending on the input.
+   - **tools**, where you will find useful code to extract equations from .tex files and references from .bib files.

 .. note::
    These libraries will become updated as new objects and set of equations are required for presentations of the future.
 It can also be that some of the structure and notation gets modified.